Beyond inherent robustness: strong stability of MPC despite plant-model mismatch: Examples

 \section{Examples}

-In this section, we illustrate the nuances of \Cref{assum:lyap,assum:lyap:exp} through several examples.
-First, we consider a non-differentiable system that satisfies \Cref{assum:lyap}(a,b) but not \Cref{assum:lyap}(c), and is not SAS.\@ \ifthenelse{\boolean{LongVersion}}{ Second, we consider a non-differentiable example that nonetheless satisfies \Cref{assum:lyap:exp} and is therefore SES. }{} Finally, we consider the inverted pendulum system to showcase how the nominal MPC handles different types of mismatch.
-Notably, we consider (i) discretization errors, (ii) unmodeled dynamics, and (iii) incorrectly estimated input gains.
+In this section, we illustrate the results through several examples.
+First, we consider a non-differentiable system that satisfies \Cref{assum:lyap}(a,b) but not \Cref{assum:lyap}(c), and is not SAS.\@ \ifthenelse{\boolean{LongVersion}}{ Second, we consider a non-differentiable example that nonetheless satisfies \Cref{assum:lyap:exp} and is therefore SES.\@ }{} Finally, we consider the inverted pendulum system to showcase how the nominal MPC handles different types of mismatch.
+Notably, we consider (i) discretization errors, (ii) unmodeled dynamics, and (iii) incorrectly estimated input gains. \ifthenelse{\boolean{LongVersion}}{}{ See~\cite{kuntz:rawlings:2024d} for an example of a non-differentiable system that nonetheless satisfies \Cref{assum:lyap:exp} and is therefore SES.\@ }